tenzir/tenzir/rfc/001-composable-pipelines.md

 interface (ACID) to support this operation.

-As long as VAST owns the underlying data (i.e., only VAST is allowed to make changes), VAST can already mutate of data at rest.
+As long as VAST owns the underlying data (i.e., only VAST is allowed to make changes), VAST can already mutate data at rest.
 [Spatial compaction][mutate-at-rest] uses a pre-defined disk quota as trigger to apply pipelines to a subset of to-be-transformed data.
 After VAST applies the pipeline, VAST optionally removes the original data in an atomic fashion.